Cathedral

 7 am Holy Mass

-Monday to Friday (May, 2 to October 31, 2024)
+Monday to Friday (until August 23rd 2024)

 12 noon Midday Meditation – 15 minutes contemplation and organ music

-Exploring the Cathedral
+Exploring the cathedral

 You are cordially invited to attend any of our Masses, devotions, choir concerts and organ recitals.
 The cathedral is also open for private prayer and personal devotion.
 Please feel free to explore the cathedral on your own and at your own pace.